SmartMeshFoundation/Spectrum/README.md

 Spectrum is an [Ethereum-compatible](https://github.com/SmartMeshFoundation/Spectrum) project.
 It uses a new consensus and new block reward for SmartMesh ecosystem devices and IOT.

+## Warning

+We suggest that the GasPrice should not be less than 18Gwei, otherwise the transaction may not be packaged into the block.

 ## Build the source

 Building Spectrum requires both a Go (version 1.9.2 or later) and a C compiler.
 You can install them using your favourite package manager.